SuLab/sulab.org/handbook/group-committees.md

 {% include breadcrumbs.html %}

-General info
+# {% include icon.html icon="fa-solid fa-people-group" %}Group committees

-Committee terms will generally last 6 months — Sep 1 – Feb 28, Mar 1 – Aug 31
+Committees are a useful way to distribute shared work among lab members.
+They are _very_ informal and are strictly voluntary.
+Committee terms will generally last 6 months — Sep 1 – Feb 28, Mar 1 – Aug 31, but really you can chip in as much/long as you like.
-Assignments are strictly voluntary

-Committee list

-Team building committee (3 people)
+### Team building committee (3 people)

-Duties: Organize lab social events (annual budget provided) Current members: Janet, Ginger, VACANT
+* Duties: Organize lab social events (annual budget provided)
+* Current members: Janet, Ginger, VACANT

-Group meeting committee (2 people)
+### Group meeting committee (2 people)

-Duties: Coordinate group meeting schedule and format, do group meeting setup and video recording Current members: Ginger, VACANT
+* Duties: Coordinate group meeting schedule and format, do group meeting setup and video recording

-Lab organization (3 people)

-Duties: Keep the lab areas organized and clear of clutter Current members: VACANT
+* Current members: Ginger, VACANT